syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 {% endhighlight %}
 {% endtabs %}

-Disable the visibility of Description and `ActivityIndicator` initially while adding items into collection.
+Initially, disable the visibility of description and  `ActivityIndicator` when adding items to a collection.

 {% tabs %}
 {% highlight c# %}